By Audra Barrios

 The Gold Dust Day Gecko is a hardy gecko from northern Madagascar and the Comoro Islands.
 Introduced populations can be found on O'ahu, Hawaii.

-Like all day geckos, they do best in vertically oriented planted vivariums.
+They are arboreal and do best in vertically oriented planted vivariums.
 Pairs at LYE are kept in in front opening tanks that are 12" x 12" x 18" tall.
-We do not keep these geckos in groups larger than 1.1 (male : female) because they will be aggressive toward each other.
-Hatchlings are also raised alone to avoid aggression.
+Due to aggression between individuals, we do not keep these geckos in groups larger than 1.1 (male : female).
+Hatchlings are also raised alone to avoid tail nipping.

 Day geckos are opportunistic omnivores.
 In the wild, they can be found eating everything from moths hanging around the lights to the sugar packet you spilled on the counter.
-In captivity at Lick Your Eyeballs they are fed a diet of insects, fruit and Pangea gecko diet.
-Young geckos are fed fruit flies, while older geckos readily eat crickets, roaches, small moths, wax worms, maggots and isopods.
-Isopods are a great source of calcium that can live and breed in living terrariums with your gecko.
+In captivity we feed them a diet of insects, fruit and Pangea gecko diet.
+Hatchlings are fed fruit flies, isopods and springtails.
+Older geckos will also eat crickets, roaches, small moths, wax worms, maggots, blue bottle flies and isopods.
+Isopods are a great source of calcium that can live and breed in you terrarium.
+They also serve as a clean-up crew, keeping the tank cleaner.

 Live food and fruit should dusted with calcium and multivitamins.
-Dry calcium powder can be offered in a bowl to breeding adults.
-I seed my terrariums with isopods of various sizes, which the geckos munch on.
-These provides enough supplemental calcium that the extra bowl isn't needed.
+Dry calcium powder can be offered occationally in a bowl to breeding adults or animals that are defiant in calcium.

 Eggs & Incubation:

 Eggs should be removed from the terrarium and incubated separately.
 Babies may be eaten by the adults if they hatch in the tank.
-We use Pangea's Hatch to incubate eggs.
+We use Pangea's Hatch to incubate eggs and incubate at about 82* f.